tyconsulting/blog.tyang.github.io/_posts/2015/2015-10-22-accessing-opsmgr-data-on-your-mobile-devices-through-oms-mobile-apps.md

 <a href="http://blog.tyang.org/wp-content/uploads/2015/10/SNAGHTMLa690c51.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="SNAGHTMLa690c51" src="http://blog.tyang.org/wp-content/uploads/2015/10/SNAGHTMLa690c51_thumb.png" alt="SNAGHTMLa690c51" width="160" height="316" border="0" /></a>

 From this tile, I can see that most of the alerts generated in my management groups are Office 365 related.

-<h4>Error Events from the "Operations Manager" Event Log for the Last 24 Hours</h4>
+### Error Events from the "Operations Manager" Event Log for the Last 24 Hours

 If I want to see how many error events have been generated in the "Operations Manager" log on all the computers managed by OMS, I can use a query like this one:

 <strong><em>Type=Event EventLevelName=error EventLog="Operations Manager" TimeGenerated&gt;NOW-24HOURS</em></strong>